St John's Church, Ealing: History

-Notable Clergy
+Notable clergy

-A notable curate at St John's around 1927 was Eric Nash ("Bash") who went on to lay the foundations for the postwar growth in British evangelical Christianity by running summer camps that resulted in a number of boys from leading public schools becoming Christians and subsequently entering Christian ministry.
+A notable curate at St John's around 1927 was Eric Nash ("Bash") who went on to lay the foundations for the postwar growth in British evangelical Christianity by founding the Iwerne camps that resulted in a number of boys from leading public schools becoming Christians and subsequently entering Christian ministry.

 In more recent years, Sally Hitchiner was curate from 2009 to 2012, during which time she developed a role as a media commentator and was frequency seen on television discussing religious affairs.

-Current Activities
+Current activities

 St John's hosts a Sunday congregation.
 STJOHNS@TEN is conventional contemporary evangelical Anglican worship.
 The Church also offers an early evening Cafe Church which is a fresh expression with many members who are or have recently been homeless or vulnerably housed.
 The Maze is a Sunday evening youth group.
 There is a monthly Messy Church for young families on Sunday afternoons.
 The Arabic-speaking Living Waters Arabic Church meets on Sunday afternoon, as does the Burmese-speaking Myanmar Christian Fellowship.

 There are also a large number of midweek groups and activities, including "Snips" which has been providing a carers and toddlers playgroup/cafe/shop at least twice each week since 1987.